Samuel Leonard Tilley

-Personal life
+Early life

-Born in Gagetown, New Brunswick, Tilley was the son of storekeeper Thomas Morgan Tilley and Susan Ann Peters.
-He was a descendant of American loyalists on both sides of his family.
-On May 6, 1843 he married Julia Ann Hanford in Saint John, New Brunswick; they had eight children.
-Hanford died in 1862, leaving Tilley a widower.
-On October 22, 1867, he married Alice Starr Chipman in St. Stephen, New Brunswick; they had two children, including future New Brunswick premier Leonard Percy de Wolfe Tilley.
-Samuel Leonard Tilley died in 1896 on June 25.
+Sir Samuel Leonard Tilley was born in Gagetown, New Brunswick, on May 8, 1818, to a storekeeper named Thomas Morgan Tilley, and Susan Ann Peters, both of whom had descended from American loyalists.

 Political career

 Samuel Leonard Tilley entered politics as an activist in the temperance movement.
 As a result of the 1848 recession, caused in part by Britain's economic policies, he became an advocate for responsible government.
 Tilley later joined the New Brunswick Colonial Association, which advocated for the colony's own control over its public expenses, the establishment of a public school system, government control of public works, and "honest government" in general.

 First elected to the New Brunswick Assembly as a Liberal in 1850, he sat in opposition until the 1854 election swept the reformers to power.
 Tilley became Provincial Secretary in the government of Charles Fisher.
 In 1855 he persuaded the assembly to pass a prohibition law, but that proved a failure and was later repealed.